coumbaya/feta/README.md

 # Run FETA

+In order to execute FETA, you must run the command:

+$ java -jar "myFETA.jar" -[option]

 The first step, is to load the captured trace into a database, of your DBMS choice

 --load or -l "path_to_capture": for loading a capture into the DB